 Until then though, they still offer several different Afternoon Tea options.
 These range in price depending on your chosen refreshments which start at £16 for tea and coffee and up to £29 for a gin Afternoon Tea with a cocktail carafe of your choice.

-Drinks aside, you will receive a classic Afternoon Tea with a tiered cake stand that is filled with freshly made sandwiches, some home-baked scones with preserves, as well as a selection of cakes and traybakes.
+Drinks aside, you will receive a classic version with a tiered cake stand that is filled with freshly made sandwiches, some home-baked scones with preserves, as well as a selection of cakes and traybakes.

-The Carmelite Afternoon Tea Aberdeen is slightly different in that they offer several different options.
+The Carmelite Afternoon Tea Aberdeen is slightly different in that they offer several different deals on Afternoon Tea.
 The prices of these range from £16-29 per person and are only available on the weekends between 12-4.

-Described as a dainty and delicious cream tea, Malmaison describe it as the classic Afternoon Tea, re-imagined.
+Described as a dainty and delicious cream tea, Malmaison envisions it as the classic Afternoon Tea, re-imagined.

 These are followed by a selection of sweet treats such as cheesecake, cupcakes, scones and coconut slices.